Ava Marie Ziegler: Early career

-2021–22 season
+2021–22 season: Junior international debut & U.S. junior national silver

 Ziegler made her international junior debut by winning a gold medal at the 2021 Cranberry Cup.
 She was given two assignments on the 2021–22 Junior Grand Prix series, and placed sixth at the 2021 JGP Slovakia and seventh at the 2021 JGP Slovenia.
 She reflected afterward that she had made mistakes on the circuit that she attributed to adjusting to the higher level of competition, but added that "I loved being on the ice with people who were better than me because it pushes me to work harder."

 At the 2022 U.S. Junior Championships, Ziegler won the silver medal, finishing behind Clare Seo.

-2022–23 season
+2022–23 season: Senior debut & Challenger Series gold

 Debuting as a senior, Ziegler started her season with a fourth-place finish at the 2022 Philadelphia Summer International.
 She then made her Challenger series debut at the 2022 CS Budapest Trophy, which she won, scoring a new personal best free skate score in the process.

 Ziegler was not initially given any assignments on the ISU Grand Prix, but following the withdrawal of fellow American skater Kate Wang from the 2022 Skate Canada International, she was called up to replace her.
 Ziegler placed third in the short program, earning a new personal best score, but dropped to fourth place overall after falling twice in the free skate and finishing seventh in the segment.
 Despite this, she set a new personal best in total score as well.
 Ziegler then went on to compete at the U.S. Eastern Sectional Championships, where she won the gold medal.

 At the 2023 U.S. Championships, Ziegler finished ninth after placing eighth in the short program and tenth in the free skate.
 She closed her season by winning the bronze medal at the 2023 Coupe du Printemps.